The aim of the guide below though is to get an idea of how sustainable and eco friendly organic cotton might be.

 To do that, we look at how organic cotton rates amongst different measures (such as how much water it uses, the carbon footprint, how much land it uses, pesticide and fertilizer use, and more)

-Summary – How Sustainable & Eco Friendly Is Organic Cotton For Clothing, Fabric & Textiles?
+Summary – How Sustainable & Eco Friendly Is Organic Cotton For Fibres, Fabric & Textiles?

 There’s two main stages to making cotton products – growing, and processing.